Laws & Policies

-In addition the Park Superintendent has the authority to establish park-specific rules.
+The compendium is a listing of all rules that are specific to Kenai Fjords National Park.
 These commonly include things like food storage regulations, quiet hours, designated areas for public demonstrations, and similar area specific rules.
 These rules are issued at least once annually and compiled in a document known as the Superintendent's Compendium, or simply the "Compendium".
-Kenai Fjords releases its compendium each winter for public review and comment on this web site.

 Did You Know?